Paris under Louis-Philippe: Restaurants, cafes

 At the beginning of the reign of Louis-Philippe, the most celebrated restaurants were found in the arcades of the Palais-Royal, but by 1845, the Grands Boulevards, where the theaters were located, had become the main restaurant district.
 The most famous and expensive restaurants in the city were lined up along the Boulevard des Italiens: the Café Anglais at no. 13; the Café Riche at no. 16; the Maison dorée at no. 20; and the Café de Paris at no. 22.
 It was also the home of the Café Tortoni, known for its Italian ice creams and pastries.
 The Café Anglais was a frequent meeting place of the characters in Balzac's series of novels, La Comédie humaine.

-The Guinguettes
+Guinguettes

 Guinguettes created popular diversions for all classes of Parisians, especially on Sundays.
 They were taverns or cabarets mostly located just outside the city limits, where taxes on wine and spirits were lower; the greatest concentrations were in Montmartre, Belleville, Montrouge, and just outside the city customs tollhouses of Barrière d’Enfer, Maine, Montparnasse, Courtille, Trois Couronnes, Ménilmontant, Les Amandiers, and Vaugirard.
 They usually had musicians and dancing on Sundays, and Parisians often brought their whole families.
 There were 367 in 1830, of which 138 were in the city itself and 229 in the suburbs.
-In 1834, there were l496, of which 235 were in Paris and 261 outside the city limits.
+In 1834, there were 1,496, of which 235 were in Paris and 261 outside the city limits.